Understanding baby cues, in particular your newborn’s cues or signals is something that should just come naturally, right?

 Baby may also show her discomfort to the feelings of tiredness and overstimulation and become clingy.

-Late stress signals – “I’m totally over this now, I need to sleep!”
+Late cues your baby is tired – “I’m totally over this now, I need to sleep!”

 With continued exposure to stimulation, baby will find it increasingly difficult to self-soothe; there’s just too much sensory input to overcome.